Only Division III program with two full-time strength coaches

 Assistant strength and conditioning coach

-Charles Friday is in his second year as assistant strength and conditioning coach.
+Charles Friday is in his third year as assistant strength and conditioning coach.

 A 2012 Central graduate, Friday served as a strength and conditioning graduate assistant at Tarleton State University in Stephenville, Texas.
 Friday earned his Master's degree in Kinesiology from Tarleton State in 2013.
 In his time at Tarleton State, Friday was the strength coach for track and field, baseball and women's golf, while assisting with all other varsity sports.
 He was responsible for overseeing interns and assistant coaches, managing nutritional programs and budgeting.
 He also founded the Tarleton State Strength and Conditioning Professional Development Club.